tdiam/belief-revision-engine/README.md

 ## Algorithms

 * **Entailment check**:
-  Based on the algorithm in the book "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.
+  Based on the `PL-Resolution` algorithm in the book "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.
 The implementation has been adapted from the [aima-python](https://github.com/aimacode/aima-python/) repository (MIT license).
 * **Finite partial entrenchment ranking**:
   Based on the algorithms in [Applications of Belief Revision](http://research.it.uts.edu.au/magic/Mary-Anne/publications/BeliefRevisionApplicationsM-AWilliams.pdf) by Mary-Anne Williams, 1996.